ccuenca/react-basics/README.md

 # react-basics
-Project base on max's course on udemy
+Project based on max's course on udemy